secondlevel/NYCU-110-2-Natural-Language-Processing/README.md

 #### 2. The position of the testing result

-The submission.csv will be stored under the path of experiment/specified_directory.
+The submission2.csv will be stored under the path of experiment/specified_directory.

 ```bash
 ├─ data